DvorahC/Homework_DChabbat/README.md

 ## Ideas for improvement:
 1. Build a page object model
-2. Enhance the test with the function for the page
+2. Enhance the test with the function from the page
 3. Create an object for the data ( Name, age, Destination...)